Mala1180/PPS-22-satify/doc/report/4-detailed-design.md

 Because of its recursive structure, Expression is a tree data structure, where the inner nodes are either **And**, **Or** or **Not**, and each leaf is a **Symbol**.

+Togheter with the enumeration, a companion object has been created.
+It provides a set of utilities useful to explore and manipulate the expression.

 ### CNF

 <p align=center>